DragonBuild/dragon/README.md

 DragonBuild is capable of building most Theos projects instantly.
 No DragonMake file needed.

 It has an insanely powerful "DragonMake" system of it's own though, and it's fairly easy to work with.

+# Linux/WSL

+Place a toolchain in the `toolchains/` folder and, assuming it's the sbingner toolchain, it will automatically be used.

 ## DragonMake Syntax